jsc329/ammonitorwiki/09-schedule.md

 ```

 `scheduleDelete()` will yield status messages to inform us that events
 were successfully deleted.
+(View the `scheduleDelete()` helpfile for
+additional options to delete events directly based on the Google account
+rather than the locationID.)

 One last option with the `scheduleSun()` function is the capacity to
 create a sun-based calendar without any database at all.
 In this case,
 users can set the ‘db.path’ argument to NULL.
 We pass our desired inputs
 to the ‘start.date’, ‘end.date’, ‘duration’, ‘n.rise’, ‘n.set’, and
 ‘spacing’ arguments just as we did in the previous examples.
-However, if
+However,
-we aren’t using a database, we have to provide some location names of
+if we aren’t using a database, we have to provide some location names of
 our choice in the ‘locationID’ argument (this input is required by
 Google Calendar), as well as latitude and longitude vectors of the same
 length as the ‘locationID’ vector.
 We also need to identify the